isabella232/liveblog-addon/README.md

 ![Copy](screenshots/copy.png)

-The Add-on has six functions you can run:
+The Add-on has these functions you can run:
 * Initialize Document (*required*): Creates the pinned post at the top and adds an end marker to the document a couple of pages down.
 * Set Authors Spreadsheet (*required*): Used to add an external accesible spreadsheet that will contain the metadata for all possible authors of the posts.
 It requires a certain schema.
 You can find an example [here](https://docs.google.com/spreadsheets/d/18dzZhuqnoz2e2Y7TBfYYAuhgK8SRwPEPpEGL1Sl9Rng/edit?usp=sharing).
 * Set Image Url Prefix (*required*): The root url where photos and graphics will be hosted
 * Set Sidebar Logo (optional): Used to add a logo to the posts sidebar
 * Add Post: Used to insert posts inside the liveblog
 * Add Embed Shortcode: Used to insert media shortcodes into a given post
+* Add AP Live Video: Used to insert an AP live videostream embed [read about this](https://github.com/nprapps/liveblog/issues/35)

 Each post consists of: